CincyTech/writing-developer-job-postings/style-guide.md

-Don't use internal job titles such as "JAVA DEVELOPER-3", no one outside your company will know what that means, and it will likely not match any candidates search criteria.
+Don't use internal job titles such as "JAVA DEVELOPER-3", no one outside your company will know what that means, and it will likely not match any candidates search criteria or standout in the search results.

-Don't use "Rockstar" or "Ninja", it is off putting to most professionals now to be referred to as such.
+Don't use "Rockstar" or "Ninja", it is off putting to most professionals now to be referred to as such at least in the cincytech slack community.

 ### Company Description